Miffyli/ToriLLE/README.md

                to revert most of the changes and use game normally again.
 * Provide path the installed `toribash.exe` when creating `ToribashControl` objects (if you use provided Python library)

+## Playing in multiplayer

+**Note: Multiplayer does not work on Linux Wine!**

+Want to try your agents against human players in multiplayer?
+Check how [manual remote control](docs/manual_control.md) works.

 ## Documentation

 Examples in `examples` provide quickstart to how to use ToriLLE, and also show how to apply settings or